 It doesn’t mean you can’t start using it as part of a new family tradition, though.
 By all means, start your own coat of arms now and pass it down through your family.
 Just be sure you record where and how the arms were started, and what the symbols you chose to put in it mean, so future generations will know how your family got its coat of arms.

 Here at Lamb Sign Company, we will be thrilled to help you with the research, or do the research for you (to find a commonly used family crest for your surname), deliver a proof, and produce a beautiful wood plaque with a sandblasted background and lovingly painted details of your arms or shield.
-A plaque similar to the "Maxwell" sample at the top of this page (measures 8.5" wide x 12" high) will cost $150.
-We will be happy to produce a simpler or a more complicated coat of arms or family crest plaque for you or your loved one, and adjust the price accordingly.
+A plaque similar to the "Maxwell" sample at the top of this page (measures 8.5" wide x 12" high) will cost $285 which includes having Lamb Sign Company produce similar artwork.
+We will be happy to produce a larger, simpler, more complicated (etc) coat of arms or family crest plaque for you or your loved one, and adjust the price accordingly.